Childhood nudity: Sex education

 Tous à Poil!
 (Everybody Gets Naked!), a French picture book for children, was first published in 2011 with the stated purpose of presenting a view of nudity in opposition to media images of the ideal body but instead depicting ordinary people swimming naked in the sea including a teacher and a policeman.
 Attempts by the Union for a Popular Movement to exclude the book from schools prompted French booksellers and librarians to hold a nude protest in support of the book's viewpoint.

-As part of a science program on Norwegian public television (NRK), a series on puberty intended for 8–12-year-olds includes explicit information and images of reproduction, anatomy, and the changes that are normal with the approach of puberty.
-Rather than diagrams or photos, the videos were shot in a locker room with live nude people of all ages.
+As part of a science program on Norwegian public television (NRK), a series on puberty intended for 8–12-year-olds includes explicit information and images of reproduction, anatomy, and the changes that occur with the approach of puberty.
+Rather than diagrams or photos, the videos were shot in a locker room with live nude people of various ages.
 The presenter, a physician, is relaxed about close examination and touching of relevant body parts, including genitals.
 While the videos note that the age of consent in Norway is 16, abstinence is not emphasized.
-In a subsequent series for teens and young adults, real people were recruited to have sex on TV as counterbalance to the unrealistic presentations in advertising and porn.
+In a subsequent series for teens and young adults, real people were recruited to have sexual intercourse on TV as counterbalance to the unrealistic presentations in advertising and pornography.
 A 2020 episode of a Danish TV show for children presented five nude adults to an audience of 11–13-year-olds with the lesson "normal bodies look like this" to counter social media images of perfect bodies.

-A 2009 report issued by the CDC comparing the sexual health of teens in France, Germany, the Netherlands and the United States concluded that if the US implemented comprehensive sex education similar to the three European countries there would be a significant reduction in teen pregnancies, abortions and the rate of sexually transmitted diseases, and save hundreds of millions of dollars.
+A 2009 report issued by the CDC comparing the sexual health of teens in France, Germany, the Netherlands and the United States concluded that if the US implemented comprehensive sex education similar to the three European countries there would be a significant reduction in teen pregnancies, abortions and the rate of sexually transmitted diseases, saving hundreds of millions of dollars.

 Depictions

+In public media

-Until the late 20th century, nudity of children was used in photography, advertisements and film to evoke positive associations of innocence in childhood.
-For example, the Walt Disney movie Pollyanna in 1960 began with a scene of boys skinny-dipping in a river that was consistent at that time with the carefree nature of the story of small-town America.
+Until the late 20th century, nude children appeared in artwork, photography, advertisements, and film to evoke positive associations of innocence in childhood.
+A photograph of nude boys in a communal shower from a 1941 article on high schools included a caption indicating a perception of male communal nudity as symbolic of social equality.
+This held particularly true for boys; the 1960 film Pollyanna begins with a scene of boys swimming nude in a river in a 1910s rural American setting.
+As late as 1990, A Cry in the Wild depicted a nude adolescent boy diving into a lake.

-For decades, proud parents have taken and shared photographs of their infants and young children naked.
-During the final decades before digital photography, labs processing film photographs might report them to the police as possible evidence of child abuse, with some charges being filed but few sustained.
-Currently, Facebook policy removes all nude images of children from its website not based on indicating abuse, but the possibility of abuse by others.
-Under Federal law (18 U.S. Code § 2251) only the depiction of sexually explicit conduct involving any person under 18 is prohibited.
+The level of nudity considered socially acceptable to depict varied by medium.
+Life routinely published modestly posed photographs of nude boys to illustrate articles on American life.
+In contrast, the 1968 film Robby, based upon Robinson Crusoe, shows full frontal nudity of the main characters (two pre-pubescent boys) for most of the film.